 Botswana’s Okavango Delta is one of Africa’s most famous wildlife areas.
 This phenomenal park is an area of outstanding natural beauty that is home to some of the continent’s most famous camps and superb concentrations of big game.
-The Okavango’s flood waters come from the highlands in Angola, with the main deluge hitting the north-west of the Delta usually in April and transforming this dry landscape into a wetland paradise full of Africa’s Big Game.
+The Okavango’s floodwaters come from the highlands in Angola, with the main deluge hitting the north-west of the Delta usually in April and transforming this dry landscape into a wetland paradise full of Africa’s Big Game.
 The game really does move about!
 Game volumes in this region differ throughout the year, and accommodation that appeals to you may well be in the wrong area for the time of your trip.

 We recommend that clients book more than one Okavango camp.
 The Delta is vast and the habitat is varied – as a result, limiting your stay to only one Delta camp will restrict your overall experience.
 Combine a wet area with a dry area.
-There are some seriously good dry camps which offer a completely different experience to the wet camps.
+There are some seriously good dry camps that offer a completely different experience to the wet camps.
 Combining the two different styles will really make your trip.
-And if Botswana’s high prices scare you, then travel in April, May or November – certain camps still offer ridiculously good game-viewing and are much better value.
+And if Botswana’s high prices scare you, then travel in April, May, or November – certain camps still offer ridiculously good game-viewing and are much better value.

 The variety of activities is one of the big drawing cards of the Okavango Delta.
 Anyone who has been on a jeep safari will understand how great it is to have the choice of spending an afternoon on the river or a morning fishing instead of heading out in a vehicle every day.
 Boating safaris allow you to get close (but not too close) to hippos and elephants crossing the Delta, as well as to an incredible amount of birdlife.
 If you are lucky, you will see the birds fishing, and then any other animals that decide to come down to drink.